aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

      - [ ] No method is more than 15 lines.
      - [ ] No method is taking more than three parameters.
      - [ ] Converted more than 3 parameters to an interface.
-     - [ ] Parameters are not delegating more than 2 interfaces to other methods.
+     - [ ] Avoid more than 2 interfaces parameters delegating to other methods (use one).
    - [ ] DRY principal applied.
    - [ ] Paths are used based on console arguments.
    - [ ] Optimized framework in terms of redundancy.